 Diversity

-IDSS prioritizes and values diversity and inclusion among our community of students, faculty, postdocs, and staff.
+IDSS values the diversity among our students, faculty, postdocs, and staff, and strives to create a community where each member is valued and feels that they belong.
 The range of cultures, backgrounds, perspectives, and experiences of the individuals within IDSS is essential for pursuing our mission of addressing major societal problems using innovative, holistic, data-driven approaches.
 As a unit focused on improving society, we care deeply about the overall well-being of our students and community members, including their mental and physical health.

 MIT Strategic Action Plan

 MIT released the strategic action plan for belonging, achievement, and composition in September 2022.
-The plan provides an MIT-wide framework for advancing diversity, equity, and inclusion across MIT, while allowing individual departments, labs, and offices to define and tailor their own efforts in this regard.
-The strategic action plan will also inform the efforts and planning of the IDSS DEI Committee.
+The plan provides an MIT-wide framework for fostering diversity and a sense of belonging across MIT, while allowing individual departments, labs, and offices to define and tailor their own efforts in this regard.
+The strategic action plan informs efforts at IDSS.

 IDSS DEI Committee